-A sound (audio) engineer invoice is a form dedicated to requesting payment for services provided by a full-time, often contractual sound engineers for the rendering of musical-related tasks.
-Tasks can include mixing, editing, and mastering of recorded music for studios and independent artists.
-With a digital invoice, sound engineers can list the services that were completed for the client, list any important notes (such as thanking them for being a great client), and can provide their contact information to ensure the client has a means of reaching out to them for questions or additional work.
+A sound (audio) engineer invoice is a form used to request payment for services provided by a full-time or contracted sound engineer.
+Tasks can include mixing, editing, and mastering recorded music for studios and independent artists.
+With a digital invoice, sound engineers can list the services that were completed for the client, list any important notes, and provide their contact information to ensure the client has a means of reaching out to them for questions or additional work.

 Table of Contents

 A sound engineer, also called an audio engineer, is an individual that works on the technical side of the commercial music, film, video game, and radio industries to record and improve audio through the use of digital instruments.
 The career is often described as a mix of both creative and technical skills, as audio engineers often rely an equal amount on their ear to improve the sound of a recording as computers and other tools.
 In the music industry, sound engineers are responsible for completing four (4) major steps in the production process, which consist of sound recording, editing, mixing, and mastering.
 Sound engineers can choose to focus on a single aspect of the production process or provide all services.
 Within the field of sound engineering lie several types of specifications and job types.
 Some of these include:

 - Mixing Engineer

 - Front-of-House Engineer

 Regardless of the exact sub-specialty, all audio engineers are rooted in both the artistic and technical sides of music creation.